 Key cities along the NH 44 route include Srinagar, Ludhiana, Delhi, Agra, Nagpur, Hyderabad, Bangalore, and Madurai, culminating at Kanyakumari.

-The construction of NH 44 involved the integration of several existing national highways to create a seamless north-south corridor.
-The project was part of the National Highways Development Project (NHDP) managed by the National Highways Authority of India (NHAI) and the Central Public Works Department (CPWD).
-The total cost of constructing and upgrading NH 44 has been substantial, reflecting its importance in enhancing connectivity and boosting trade and commerce across India.
+The development of India's longest national highway i.e. NH 44 involved the coordination of a few existing national highways to make a consistent route from north to south.
+The project was completed under the National Highways Development Project (NHDP).
+I was managed by the National Highways Authority of India (NHAI) and the Central Public Works Department (CPWD).
+This national highway is very important for enhancing connectivity and boosting trade and commerce across India.